onlyhavecans/silicon-dawn/README.md

 # Silicon Dawn

+**Archived Repo**
+I am not longer maintaining this and switched to using https://onlyhavecans.works/amy/silicondawn

 I made this so I can pull random cards on my phone and review the text.

 I originally designed this for use in [Pythonista](http://omz-software.com/pythonista/) but I rewrote it in rust to be a web app.